-- Complete a Medication Form provided by the Y - Parents or Guardians must bring the medication directly to the Camp Director on the Monday morning of that session.
-Medicine will NOT be accepted from campers. - Medication must remain on site and will be returned to the parent at the end of the camp week. - All medicine must be labeled and in their original bottles.
+- Complete a Medication Form - Parents or Guardians must bring the medication directly to the leadership team on the Monday morning of that session.
+Medicine will NOT be accepted from campers. - Medication must remain on site and will be returned to the parent at the end of the camp week.

+• All medicine must be labeled and in their original bottles.
 We will only be permitted to follow the bottle instructions regardless of what the parent may say.